-In his first term in office he was selected as a prestigious fellow, a program that trains emerging state legislators from across the 50 states.
-In 2005, he participated in an intensive government course work with elected and other professionals of various fields from around the country at the Kennedy School of Government, Harvard University.
-He was one of 40 emerging state leaders from across the country to receive a Toll Fellowship from the Council of State Government.
-Senator Parker also currently sits on the New York State Blood Center Advisory Board.
+Senator Parker worked on a wide range of issues within the financial service industry at UBS PaineWebber in the Chairman’s office concerning Government Affairs.
+In his first term in office he was selected as a prestigious fellow for a program that trains emerging state legislators from across the 50 states.
+In addition to becoming a prestigious fellow, he was one of 40 emerging state leaders from across the country to receive a Toll Fellowship from the Council of State Government.
+In 2005, he participated in intensive government course work with professionals of various fields from around the country at Harvard’s Kennedy School of Government.

 Senator Parker’s commitment to his community is reflected in his leadership in civic organizations.
-He formed the New York Ready Emergency Preparedness Unit alongside other leaders within the community.
+He formed the New York Ready Emergency Preparedness Unit alongside other community leaders.
 He is the former 2nd Vice Chairman of the Board and chairperson of Community Board 17’s Education Committee; a member of the Community Service Society’s Associates program and the Children’s Defense Fund’s Community Crusade for Children.
-Most recently, Senator Parker was a member of the Coro Foundation’s Leadership New York XI class where he examined public policy, budget and infrastructure, race relations, education and health care issues.
+Senator Parker was a member of the Coro Foundation’s Leadership New York XI class where he examined public policy, budget and infrastructure, race relations, education, and health care issues.